Explore the Axion Dark Matter through the Radio Signals from Magnetic White Dwarf Stars

 where

 is the system-equivalent flux density, $n_{\rm pol} =2$ is the number of polarization, $t_{\rm obs}$ is the observation time, $\eta_s$ is the system efficiency, $k_B$ is the Boltzmann constant, $T_{\rm sys}$ is the antenna system temperature, and $A_{\rm eff}$ is the antenna effective area of the array.
+More detailed derivations can be found in Ref. \cite{2016era}.
 In this work, we take $\eta_s = 0.9$ for SKA~\cite{ska}.
 The values of the telescope spectral resolution $B_{\rm res}$ for SKA are listed in Table.\ref{tab:AeffTsys}.

 Next we propose to use the SKA phase 1 (SKA1) as a benchmark to search for the radio signals converted from axion DM at MWDs.
 As shown in Table. \ref{tab:AeffTsys}, it consists of a low-frequency aperture array (SKA1-Low) and a middle frequency aperture array (SKA1-Mid) \cite{ska}.
-The SKA1-Low covers the $(50, 350)$ MHz frequency band, while the SKA1-Mid actually covers six frequency bands: $(350, 1050)$ MHz, $(950, 1760)$ MHz, $(1650, 3050)$ MHz, $(2800, 5180)$ MHz, $(4600, 8500)$ MHz, and $(8300, 15300)$ MHz.
-However, considering the constraints of the resonant conversion condition $m_A \sim m_a$ as well as the plasma density $n_{e0} \lesssim 10^{10}~ \text{cm}^{-3}$, there will be an upper bound on the frequency of the photon $f_A \lesssim$ 903 MHz.
-Therefore, we only need to use the first frequency band SKA1-Mid B1 in our analysis.
-The specific parameters of the different frequency bands of the SKA are listed in Table. \ref{tab:AeffTsys}.
+The SKA1-Low covers the $(50, 350)$ MHz frequency band, while the SKA1-Mid actually covers five frequency bands: $(350, 1050)$ MHz, $(950, 1760)$ MHz, $(1650, 3050)$ MHz, $(2800, 5180)$ MHz, and $(4600, 13800)$ MHz.
+However, considering the constraints of the resonant conversion condition $m_a = \omega_p$ as well as the plasma density $n_{e0} \lesssim 10^{10}~ \text{cm}^{-3}$, there is an upper bound on the frequency of the photon $f_\gamma \lesssim$ 903 MHz.
+Therefore, we only need to use the first two frequency bands SKA1-Low and SKA1-Mid B1 for MWDs, while for NSs more higher frequency bands are needed (see Fig.\ref{fig:1}).
+For the sake of completeness, the specific parameters of all low and middle frequency bands of the SKA are listed in Table. \ref{tab:AeffTsys}.

 In Fig. \ref{fig:1} we show the sensitivity to $g_{a\gamma}$ for the WD 2010+310, which is the strongest source in Talbe. \ref{tab:candidates}.
 The blue regions show the physics potential of SKA1 with 100 hours of observation.
-Note that the lower mass cutoff is set by the lowest available frequency of SKA $\sim$ 50 MHz, while the upper cutoff is set by requiring the conversion radius to be larger than the MWDs' radius.
-We find that the axion DM in the mass range of $0.2 \sim 3.7~ \mu$eV can be probed effectively, and the limitation on $g_{a\gamma}$ is about $\lesssim 10^{-12} ~\text{GeV}^{-1}$.
-For comparison, the limitations given by the other two experiments, e.g. ADMX and CAST, are also shown in red and gray regions, respectively.
+Note that the lower mass cutoff is set by the lowest available frequency of SKA $\sim$ 50 MHz, while the upper cutoff is set by requiring the conversion radius to be larger than the MWD radius.
+We find that the axion DM in the mass range of $0.2 \sim 3.7~ \mu$eV can be probed effectively, and the upper limit sensitivity of $g_{a\gamma}$ is $\lesssim 10^{-12} ~\text{GeV}^{-1}$.